 Cardiovascular health is one of those burgeoning issues that we’re finding is linked to a variety of other health concerns.
 Therefore, it’s more important than ever to make sure you’re keeping your heart as healthy as possible!

-A small 26-person, a 12-week study performed by the Department of Medicine and Therapeutics at the Chinese University of Hong Kong entitled Study of potential cardioprotective effects of Ganoderma lucidum found that “reishi mushroom may increase ‘good’ HDL cholesterol and decrease triglycerides” — a “type of fat (lipid) found in your blood” that are used as energy — both of which are indicators of overall heart disease risk.
+A small 26-person, 12-week study performed by the Department of Medicine and Therapeutics at the Chinese University of Hong Kong entitled Study of potential cardioprotective effects of Ganoderma lucidum found that “reishi mushroom may increase ‘good’ HDL cholesterol and decrease triglycerides” — a “type of fat (lipid) found in your blood” that are used as energy — both of which are indicators of overall heart disease risk.

 5. Controlling Blood Sugar